awesome-foundation/dns/README.md

 # DNS management with dnscontrol

-This repository contains the DNS zones for domains managed with [dnscontrol](https://github.com/StackExchange/dnscontrol).
+This repository contains the DNS zones for domains managed with [dnscontrol](https://github.com/StackExchange/dnscontrol) by StackExchange.

 It uses Github Actions to execute everything and requires no installation on your local machine.
 You can even manage your DNS directly on github using the web based editor.